What You Need to Know About the Flu

 Influenza, also known as “the flu”, is a serious disease that causes thousands of deaths each year in the United States, usually in those who have underlying disease such as diabetes, heart failure and asthma and those over 65 and under 2 years of age.
 Unlike a common cold, flu symptoms can come on suddenly and if untreated, may lead to severe complications (pneumonia).
 Distinguishing between a common cold and influenza is difficult for non-medical professionals.

-In the Weekly Influenza Activity Map Report (Week of Dec 28, 2013), Connecticut fell under the “widespread” category.
-Though influenza levels are low in much of the nation, some areas like Connecticut experienced much higher activity.
+Though influenza levels are low in much of the nation, some areas like Connecticut have experienced much higher activity.
 The spectrum of influenza severity ranged from mild to severe, with some individuals requiring urgent medical attention.

 The CDC Recommends Getting the Flu Vaccination by the End of October

 With the vaccine, it is best to get it sooner rather than later.
 Flu shots are available to everyone 6 months of age and older.
 However, patients should keep in mind that even with the flu vaccine they are only 60% protected and thus warrant medical attention if they get symptoms that may be due to influenza.

 Be aware, when a patient seeks treatment after having the flu for more than three days, flu medications such as oseltamivir (Tamiflu) are ineffective and could subject them to various side effects like nausea, vomiting and abdominal pain.

 New England Urgent Care offers low-cost — and in some cases NO-cost — flu vaccinations in all of our locations.
 We are open everyday with extended hours and ready to help you and your family combat the flu.
 New England Urgent Care is also able to provide special vaccines to elderly patients or those with allergies.

 - The Centers for Disease Control (CDC) Flu Map Summary